Cost to Move a Radiator

 What's Involved in Moving a Radiator?

-• Measure your radiator – You need to start by measuring your existing radiator to ensure that it’s going to fit in the new location.
+• Plan and measure the radiator - Your contractor will start by measuring the existing radiator to ensure it’s going to fit in the new location, making sure there's room for the necessary pipework.

 Types of Radiator

-Below is a list of the different types of radiator that are available to buy:
+Below is a list of the different types of radiators that are available to buy:

 Central Heating Radiators